 The studentship represents a collaboration between researchers at the Universities of Liverpool and Sheffield, to model the impact of antibiotic treatment regime on long-term (collateral) resistance.
 In this project we will test the hypothesis that antibiotic treatment against P. aeruginosa can be optimised to limit long term resistance with a range of clinically relevant antibiotics.
 We will achieve this through three aims:

-2. To utilise population biology and mathematical modelling to study the wider impact of each treatment regime on long term infections.
+2. To collaborate with other disciplines to model and study the wider impact of each treatment regime on long term infections.
 This will utilise a combination of phenotypic and genetic data.

 3. To study the evolution of resistance in existing patient sputum samples from a clinical trial in people with CF.